Building self-esteem in children

 • Provide a stable routine and clear rules.
 This allows your child to develop a sense of security, which helps build their self-esteem.

 • Praise them when they accomplish a difficult task.
-For example, you can say: “You took your time and buttoned up all the buttons on your coat!
+You might say something like, “You took your time and buttoned up all the buttons on your coat!
 Great job!”

 • Teach them that everyone makes mistakes.
 If they do something wrong, explain why it was a mistake, but leave it at that.
 This way, you protect their self-esteem and the confidence they need to succeed in life.

 • Treat them with respect.
-This is one of the best ways to teach your child to respect themself and others.
 Listen carefully when they have something to say and take them seriously.
-If you don’t agree with them or don’t like something they’re doing, tell them using sentences that start with “I feel . . .” and “I think . . .”
-To avoid sounding critical and judgmental, avoid beginning your sentences with “You are . . .”
+If you don’t agree with them or don’t like something that they’re doing, tell them using sentences that start with “I feel ...” and “I think ...”
+To avoid sounding critical and judgmental, avoid beginning your sentences with “You are ...”

 Behaviours that undermine self-esteem